 Here, the thread size will be 3/8 inch wide, and it will have 16 threads per inch as per UNC thread size specification.

-Most of the tripod heads come in this thread size for mounting on the tripod legs.
+Most of the tripod heads come in this tripod thread size for mounting on the tripod legs.

 Different Camera & Tripod Thread Converters

 You don’t have to worry if your camera and tripod have different thread sizes that do not match.
-You can always invest in the right converter to make the camera and tripod match.
+You can always invest in the right converter to match the camera and tripod thread size.

 I will share some of the converter adapter options here.